Chica and Jo Chica and Jo

 Jo 11/19/2010 at 10:21 pm

-I used the Storybook cartridge.
-Thanks!
+I used a font from the Storybook cartridge (ad)

 Dawn 11/29/2012 at 11:20 am